Commission for Religious Relations with the Jews

 The Commission for Religious Relations with the Jews is a pontifical commission in the Roman Curia tasked with maintaining positive theological ties with Jews and Judaism.
-Established on 22 October 1974, it works alongside the Dicastery for Promoting Christian Unity.
+Established on 22 October 1974, it is affiliated with the Dicastery for Promoting Christian Unity.

 Description

-Its current President is Kurt Koch, who holds that position ex officio as President of the Pontifical Council for Promoting Christian Unity.
-The Vice-President is the Secretary of the Pontifical Council, Bishop Brian Farrell, L.C.
-The Secretary of the Commission is Father Norbert J. Hofmann, S.D.B.
+Its current president is Kurt Koch, who holds that position ex officio as Cardinal Prefect of the Dicastery for Promoting Christian Unity.
+The vice-president is the secretary of the Dicastery, Flavio Pace.